Design:

 ✓ |

-The Honor 400 5G (China) is equipped with a 7200 mAh rechargeable battery, providing long-lasting power for daily use.
-It supports fast charging at 80W, allowing quick recharges when needed.
-The device also includes a battery level indicator to monitor charge status, though it does not feature wireless charging or a removable battery.
+The Honor 400 5G (China) is equipped with a 7200 mAh rechargeable battery that supports 80W wired fast charging and includes a battery level indicator for convenient monitoring.
+The battery is non-removable and does not support wireless charging.

 Audio: